cultuurnet/apidocs/projects/errors/docs/format.md

 #### endUserMessage

 Error responses may include an `endUserMessage` property with a message that explains the problem to an end-user, localized in one or more languages (depending on the target audience of the API).
-These are usually included in domain errors, for example when an UiTPAS passholder has an expired social tariff.
+It is usually included in domain errors, for example when an UiTPAS passholder has an expired social tariff.

-When an `endUserMessage` is included in the error response, it is strongly encouraged to always show these to end-users.
+When an `endUserMessage` is included in the error response, it is strongly encouraged to show it to the end-user.

 An example response with an `endUserMessage` looks like: